 - Select ‘Appearance’ in the sidebar

 - Select ‘Yaru Dark’ from the menu adjacent

 Refer to this screenshot if you need help:

-If you get bored of the dark look — impossible, true me — and want to switch back to the standard ‘light’ look for GNOME Shell UI elements just repeat the last set of steps again, but choose ‘Default’ in place of ‘Yaru Dark’.
+If you get bored of the dark look or want to switch back to the standard ‘light’ look for GNOME Shell UI elements simply repeat the last set of steps again, but choose ‘Default’ instead of ‘Yaru Dark’.

 Thanks to everyone who sent this tip in